Physics-50/Module-1/docs/syllabus.md

 # Belonging
 Everyone who is registered for this course belongs here and has valuable contributions to make to our class.
 Our diversity of backgrounds, experiences, and viewpoints will enrich the classroom, and our mutual respect will allow us all the grace to make mistakes and learn from them.

+# Title IX Notification
+Harvey Mudd College is committed to providing an environment free of all forms of discrimination and sexual harassment, including sexual assault, domestic violence, dating violence, and stalking.
+If you (or someone you know) has experienced or experiences any of these incidents, know that you are not alone.
+We are available to talk to you if you are in need although we are obligated to report any contraventions of Title IX to the HMC Title IX Coordinator, Jennifer Alanis (jalanis@hmc.edu).
+If you want to speak to someone confidentially, the following resources are available on and off campus: the EmPOWER Center (909-607-2689), the Monsour Counseling Center (909-621-8202), the Project Sister Family Services' 24-hr sexual assault hotline (909-626-4357, ask for HMC Advocates) and the McAlister Chaplains (909-621-8685).
+Additional information about your options is also available at https://www.hmc.edu/tix."